MicrosoftDocs/well-architected/well-architected/security/design-identity-authentication.md

 **What kind of authentication is required by application APIs?**
 ***

 Don't assume that API URLs used by a workload are hidden and can't get exposed to attackers.
 For example, JavaScript code on a website can be viewed.
 A mobile application can be decompiled and inspected.
 Even for internal APIs used only on the backend, a requirement of authentication can increase the difficulty of lateral movement if an attacker gets network access.
-Typical mechanisms include API keys, authorization tokens, IP restrictions.
+Typical mechanisms include API keys, authorization tokens and IP restrictions.

 Managed Identity can help an API be more secure because it replaces the use of human-managed service principals and can request authorization tokens.